mixpanel/docs/pages/docs/admin/sso/jumpcloud.md

 Optionally toggle “Require Users to Log In using SSO” to prevent your users from using a username and password to log in.
 Click **Enable**.
 Organization owners and admins will still be able to log in using username and password if SSO is not set up correctly.

+### SCIM
+Use SCIM with Jumpcloud at your own risk.
+There have been problems reported with the Jumpcloud setup process hard deleting users unexpectedly.